 Global Center on Cooperative Security

 After the September 11 terrorist attacks in 2001, as the international community turned its attention to countering al-Qaida, the Forum contributed its expertise to advancing global counterterrorism cooperation.
 As the demand for counterterrorism initiatives increased, the Forum was already positioned to conduct critical research for ways to enhance global counterterrorism capacity.
 In 2004 the Forum established the Center on Global Counterterrorism Cooperation, renamed the Global Center on Cooperative Security in 2014.
+The Forum continued to provide support for the Global Center on Cooperative Security until 2020, after it became an independent non-profit organization.

 Howard Brembeck passed away on December 5, 2010, at age 100, but his legacy lives on through the work of the Forum.